setsojs/setso/readme.md

 ## Configuration

 To configure setso, the only thing you need is a `setso.config.js`.
-Here are the available options

-- `input`: Directory that setso gets your markdown.
-Defaults to content
-- `out`: Directory that setso puts your complied html to.
-Defaults to html
-- `title`: Title of the compiled html pages.
-Defaults to setso defalut title.
+The available opions can be found [here](docs/api/setso.config.js.md)

 Example config: